 Noel W Anderson has an MFA from Indiana University in Printmaking, and an MFA from Yale University in Sculpture.
 In 2018, he was awarded the NYFA artist fellowship grant and the prestigious Jerome Prize.
-His solo exhibition, Blak Origin Moment, which debuted at the Contemporary Arts Center in 2017, will open at the Hunter Museum of American Art in October 2019.
+His solo exhibition, Blak Origin Moment, which debuted at the Contemporary Arts Center in 2017, was also exhibited at the Hunter Museum of American Art in October 2019.